lx-Meteors/llm/notes/README.md

    - `stage_pretrain.md`
    - `stage_sft.md`
    - `stage_alignment_rl.md`
+3. Read the end-to-end handbook first if you are new:
+   - `MeteorMind_全流程学习手册.md`
-3. For code-level questions and implementation Tips, maintain:
+4. For code-level questions and implementation Tips, maintain:
    - `pretrain_tips_digest.md`
-4. Keep each note with:
+5. Keep each note with:
    - Concept
    - Why it matters
    - Implementation in this repo